Code-Institute-Submissions/bryansmullen-designr_SeptResub/README.md

 This website is for `users` seeking to hire a graphic designer for new custom artwork, as well as for a `business owner` to showcase their work, accept new commissions, and deliver completed artwork to their clients.
 The blog portion of the website is designed for the `business owner` to generate interest and traffic to the website and could potentially be managed by a `blog administrator`.

+## Design

+This application was designed with both a site owner and a user in mind.
+Users would typically interact exclusively with the front end - first navigating to the home page, perusing the designers public portfolio or blog, and choosing whether to register to order custom designs from the site owner.
+Upon registering this opens up the services tab where they can add services they wish to purchase, as well as the cart/checkout flow which allows them to pay for these services in the UI.
+Additionally they have access to their profile page which allows them to manage their email and password for authentication and to view a list of past orders.

+The site owner would typically interact with both the front and back end.
+They can add blog posts from the front end, and see the site from the point of view of a regular user.
+To add new services or portfolio items they would navigate to the backend and manually seed the data.
+It is currently deemed unnecessary to build a separate frontend here when the backend already provides an easy to use user interface for this purpose.
+Using the backend they can also readily see a list of existing orders that they can set about working with, which includes contact details for each user to get in touch and discuss exact creative requirements.

 ## User Stories